GreyLimit/StandAloneServoSolution/README.md

 ------------------------------------------------------------

-This read me is hardly display as I would like; my fault no doubt.
+This read me is hardly displayed as I would like; my fault, no doubt.

 Jeff.